BleeprBot/BleeprBot/README.md

 ## Commands:
 - !leaderboard - returns a ranked count of users with the most violations
-- /violations@username - admin only, returns all violations made that username
+- !violations @username - admin only, returns all violations made by that username
-- /promote@username - admin only, promotes another user to admin role
+- !promote @username - admin only, promotes another user to admin role

 # Group Agreement
 - Standups: 9:15 in the morning, 15-30mins long.